huytjuh/huytjuh/README.md

 ### About Me

-I am a Data Scientist with background in Econometrics and Operations Research.
+I am Data Scientist with a background in Econometrics and Operations Research.
 Specialized in Predictive Modeling, Causal Inference, and Optimization methods.
-Professional experience in all Machine Learning sub-discplines, including NLP, Computer Vision, and Recommender Systems.
-Committed to consistency and transparancy, dedicated to continuous improvements and excited for new challenges.
+Professional experience in all Machine Learning sub-disciplines, including NLP, Computer Vision, and Recommender Systems.
+Committed to consistency and transparency, dedicated to continuous improvements, and excited for new challenges.
 _________________________________
 ### Recent Projects 💎